 Peru boasts 11 UNESCO sites in South America, including the historic sanctuary of Machu Picchu, the Nazca Lines, and the historic center of Lima.
 One of the most breathtaking sights on the UNESCO World Heritage list is the historic sanctuary of Machu Picchu.

-The Nazca Lines etched onto the desert floor in southwest Peru are another World Heritage site, and for good reason.
-These giant geoglyphs cover 450 square kilometers of desert floor, and their vast sizes and shapes are only truly appreciated from an airplane.
-The Nazca Lines went unnoticed until airplanes flew over in the early 20th century.
-The purpose and meaning of the Nazca Lines continues to perplex scholars.
+The Nazca Lines etched onto the desert floor in southwest Peru are another World Heritage site, and for a good reason.
+These giant geoglyphs cover 450 square kilometers of the desert floor, and their vast sizes and shapes are only truly appreciated from an airplane.
+The Nazca Lines went unnoticed until planes flew over in the early 20th century.
+The purpose and meaning of the Nazca Lines continue to perplex scholars.
 Take a Nazca Lines overflight during your Peru vacation to see the monkey, spider, hummingbird, and other fascinating geoglyphs that have survived the centuries.